wso2/docs-apk/en/docs/includes/start-apk.md

 		helm install apk-test wso2apk/apk-helm --version 1.0.0-beta -n apk
 		```

 	To commence the installation while making use of the customization capabilities inherent in the `values.yaml` file, follow the subsequent command format.
-Instructions in [Customizing Helm Deployment Configurations](../includes/Customizing-Helm-Deployment-Configurations.md) will guide you through the process of acquiring the `values.yaml` file.
+Instructions in [Customize Configurations](../setup/Customize-Configurations.md) will guide you through the process of acquiring the `values.yaml` file.

 	=== "Format"
 		```